Last Updated on September 1, 2025 by Maryam Siddiqui

 Promoting the spirit of community to organize events can help entrepreneurs in settling their business big way.

-It’s important for Startups to create great moments where they can share what they face because, at the end of the day, they share the same kind of challenges and problems of the community.
+It’s important for startups to create meaningful moments where they can share their experiences, since, at the end of the day, they face the same kinds of challenges and problems as the broader community.

 Thus, the Web Summit (the biggest technology event in the world) that took place in Lisbon 2015 was extremely important to show the world the technological vein of Portugal and, from now on, this country invests a lot and a lot of money in this domain.